-- 1. Repeated accidents (on or off campus) - 2.
-Repeated illness absences - 3.
-Chronic lateness or early departures - 4.
-Significantly diminished task performance (with no other explanation) - 5.
-Odor of alcohol, slurred speech, unsteady gait, disorientation, paranoia, hallucinations, and other physical signs of impaired function, not caused by a known medical condition - b.
-Insert the excerpt from your policy where this is addressed.
-If faculty/staff is different from students please list both.
+- 1. Repeated accidents (on or off campus)

+- 2. Repeated illness absences

+- 3. Chronic lateness or early departures

+- 4. Significantly diminished task performance (with no other explanation)

+- 5. Odor of alcohol, slurred speech, unsteady gait, disorientation, paranoia, hallucinations, and other physical signs of impaired function, not caused by a known medical condition.